cacosta88/freshvrf2/README.md

             provides the risk/reward element of the game.
 The gameplay is designed to teach basic concepts of Ethereum and blockchain technology to new users. 🚀

+> The smart contract `YourContract.sol` contains detailed comments regarding the relevant smart contract considerations for this build

 # 🏄‍♂️ Quick Start